QuantDiscord/quant/README.md

 # Getting Started
 ## Installation:
-You can install DisPy using pip:
+You can install quant using pip:

-`pip install dispy`
+`pip install quant`

 # Usage: